ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week4/index.md

 ![caduceus](./caduceus.png)

-## Week 4: Caduceus, Due Tuesday, May 3, 10pm
+## Week 4: Caduceus, Due Wednesday, May 3, 10pm

 In this assignment, you'll spend time reflecting on, and learning from, the designs you and others chose for PA3.